baocongchen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fifth, sixth, and seventh code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+As a first step, I decided to convert the images to grayscale because … Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]